Good Luck America

 Good Luck America is a documentary-style original series from Snapchat about U.S. politics.
-It is produced by Snapchat and hosted by Snap's head of news Peter Hamby, a former political reporter at CNN.
-The first episode of the series was published in January 2016, and is in its eighth season, reportedly reaching roughly 6 million viewers per episode.
+It is produced by Snapchat and hosted by Peter Hamby, a former political reporter at CNN and initially Snap's head of news.
+The first episode of the series was published in January 2016, and had had at least eight seasons, at its peak reportedly reaching roughly 6 million viewers per episode.
 The show won an Edward R. Murrow Award for Excellence in Innovation in 2017.
+It is on indefinite hiatus.

 Good Luck America was the first "show" created by Snapchat, which has since developed similar programming with ESPN, NBCUniversal, Turner, the NFL, ABC and other major networks.

+In May 2026, it was reported that the series had been placed on an indefinite hiatus, with no episodes posted since March, no further episodes scheduled, and Hamby exploring the possibility of taking the brand to another company.

 Availability

 The show is made available to users in the United States, Canada, the UK and Australia.

 Each episode is available for 48 hours on Snapchat and past episodes are searchable in the app as well.

 Season One of Good Luck America had 22 million unique viewers on Snapchat.
 In Seasons 2 and 3, the show was receiving roughly 6 million views per episode.
 Roughly 75% of the show's viewers are under the age of 25.